Sustainable city: Sustainable Sites Initiative (SSI)

 Sustainable Sites Initiative, a combined effort of the American Society of Landscape Architects, The Lady Bird Johnson Wildflower Center at The University of Texas at Austin, and the United States Botanic Garden, is a voluntary national guideline and performance benchmark for sustainable land design, construction and maintenance practices.
 The building principles of SSI are to design with nature and culture, use a decision-making hierarchy of preservation, conservation, and regeneration, use a system thinking approach, provide regenerative systems, support a living process, use a collaborative and ethical approach, maintain integrity in leadership and research, and finally foster environmental stewardship.
 All of these help promote solutions to common environmental issues such as greenhouse gases, urban climate issues, water pollution and waste, energy consumption, and health and wellbeing of site users.
 The main focus is hydrology, soils, vegetation, materials, and human health and well-being.

 In SSI, the main goal for hydrology in sites is to protect and restore existing hydrologic functions.
 To design storm water features to be accessible to site users, and manage and clean water on site.
 For site design of soil and vegetation many steps can be done during the construction process to help minimize the urban heat island effects, and minimize the building heating requirements by using plants.

-Regenerative architecture
+Regenerative Architecture

-Regenerative architecture includes repurposing abandoned spaces to increase green space by using cost-effective design techniques.
-An old railway line in Bangkok has been recently converted in the Phra Pok Klao Sky Park, a green park in the congested city of Bangkok.
-The New York High Line project is one of the oldest examples of regenerative architecture where an abandoned railway line is repurposed into an elevated park and social gathering space for its citizens.
+Regenerative architecture is usually applied to remediate brownfield sites.
+Still, it can encompass a broader mindset to help an ecosystem, region, or site recover during the lifetime of a structure, during construction and operation.
+Regenerative architecture tends to require buildings to self-sustain themselves, including generating their sources of power and water.
+However, it is essential to acknowledge that a structure should only consume what it can recover while also facilitating an area for regeneration.
+This design mindset differs from the term sustainability as it seeks to contribute the most to an environment instead of reducing the most harm (an efficiency paradigm).
+This calls for a more holistic engagement with a singular site rather than broad assumptions about a general ecology.
+Regenerative architecture also extends beyond ecological concerns and can encompass improving social value.
+Since brownfields typically reside near or within human settlements, regenerative design can enhance human well-being as a site for engagement while also considering ecological needs.
+It is a way of synchronizing stewardship towards recovery and resilience through design while also considering the social and economic dimensions of these problems.

+Regenerative "refers to a process that repairs, recreates or revitalizes its own sources of energy or air, water or any other matter."
+For design, this means considering the impacts of products (or by-products) from Cradle-to-Grave and the cycle of resource consumption throughout these processes.
+A positive-impact building is a regenerative one.